Article · Apr 28, 2026

 Surfaces #009 (similar shape mismatch on the Stripe webhook).

 The format is not the point.
-The “fix reasoning” line is what earns the file’s keep, because three months from now when an analogous bug shows up at a different ingest point, the same reasoning applies and you can find it with grep -i 'shape mismatch' ISSUES.md.
+The Fix reasoning line is what earns the file’s keep, because three months from now when an analogous bug shows up at a different ingest point, the same reasoning applies and you can find it with grep -i 'shape mismatch' ISSUES.md.

 2. The prompts/ folder

-- The intent.
+• The intent.
 What I am trying to change, in one sentence.

-- The constraints.
-What the AI must not break.
-Other features.
-Schema invariants.
-Public contracts.
+• The constraints.
+What the AI must not break: other features, schema invariants, public contracts.

-3. A CLAUDE.md template at the repo root
+3. CLAUDE.md at the repo root

-The third file is CLAUDE.md, which Claude Code reads automatically at the start of every session.
-(Cursor reads .cursorrules; the same content fits.)
-This is the file that turns a stateless model into a collaborator that knows your project.
+CLAUDE.md: a file at the repo root that Claude Code reads automatically at the start of every session.
+It turns a stateless model into a collaborator that knows the project’s rules.

-Section 1: Commands
+Commands

-Section 2: Architecture
+Architecture

-Section 3: Guardrails
+Guardrails

 Hard rules.
 Imperative voice.
 No hedging.